Materials & Topdressing Calculator

 Why Application Depth Matters

-The amount of sand, compost, or topsoil you apply directly impacts turf health and performance.
+The amount of sand, compost, or topsoil you apply directly impacts turf and plant health and performance.
 Here’s why certain depths are commonly recommended:

 • Sand (1/8″ to 3/8″) → Improves drainage, firms surfaces, and smooths imperfections.
-Too much can stress turf, so light, consistent applications work best.
+Too much sand can stress turf, so light, consistent applications work best.
+While sand does not improve nutritional profile, it will not break down over time, which makes it ideal for smoothing the surface.

 Looking for organic material?
-Explore our trusted compost suppliers to source quality compost and topsoil for your turf project.
+Explore our national map of compost suppliers to source quality compost and topsoil for your turf project.

 Materials & Topdressing Calculator FAQ